 - For programs taught in English in a non-English-speaking country, students are required to take at least one class in the language of that country during each term of their residency there, unless they are already fluent in the language.

 - Before Duquesne awards credit for study abroad, students must submit a short essay analyzing their experience and an evaluation of the program.
 These will be provided to you upon your return from your experience abroad.
-The Office of International Programs will make these essays and evaluations available to students who are considering study abroad to help them choose where to go.
+The Office of International Programs will make these essays and evaluations available to students who are considering studying abroad to help them choose where to go.

-- Students applying to approved semester-long study abroad program must have at least a 3.0 GPA
+- Students applying to approved semester-long study abroad program must have at least a 3.0 GPA.

 - Students who do not meet the GPA requirements are able to request an appeal to the International Programs Admissions Committee